lyndon025/playtested/src/content/article/2023-08-23-this-auto-chess-game-misled-me-into-thinking-that-its-an-adventure-game--impressions---so.md

 ---
-title: "This auto-chess game misled me into thinking that it's an adventure game | Impressions - SOULS"
+author: lyndonguitar
+category: Review
-description: "Contrary my initial impressions from browsing the Google Play Store page, SOULS is not an adventure game in the vein of titles like Journey, Abzu, and Sky: Children of the Light .
+description: 'Contrary my initial impressions from browsing the Google Play Store page, SOULS is not an adventure game in the vein of titles like Journey, Abzu, and
+  Sky: Children of the Light .
 Instead, it is a traditional auto-chess gacha game tailored for mobile platforms.
-Nonetheless, its visual appeal remains as stunning as depicted in the promotional images and trailers."
+Nonetheless, its visual appeal remains as stunning as depicted in the promotional images and trailers.'
+featured: false
 pubDate: 2023-08-23
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "souls"]
+tags:
-featured: false
+- taptap
+- souls
-thumb: ""
+thumb: ''
+title: This auto-chess game misled me into thinking that it's an adventure game |
+  Impressions - SOULS
 ---

 Contrary my initial impressions from browsing the Google Play Store page, SOULS is not an adventure game in the vein of titles like Journey, Abzu, and Sky: Children of the Light .
 Instead, it is a traditional auto-chess gacha game tailored for mobile platforms.
 Nonetheless, its visual appeal remains as stunning as depicted in the promotional images and trailers.